Our communities are at a crossroads.

 Meet the Development Team

-Chandra joined the agency in April of 2021 and works a multitude of functions in marketing communications, including events, publications, and social media for Family & Children’s Center’s programs.
-She holds a bachelor’s degree from Bemidji State University and has more than nine years’ experience in marketing and graphic design.
+Greg joined the agency in May of 2022 and works a multitude of functions in marketing communications, including events, publications, and social media for Family & Children’s Center’s programs.
+She holds a bachelor’s degree from Winona State University and has more than fifteen years experience in communication.